IBM/charts/community/openwhisk/README.md

 ### PodSecurityPolicy Requirements

 OpenWhisk's Invokers need elevated security permissions to be able to create the containers that execute the user actions.
 Therefore this chart requires a PodSecurityPolicy that permits host access to be bound to the target namespace prior to installation.
-Choose either a predefined PodSecurityPolicy or have your cluster administrator setup a custom PodSecurityPolicy for you:
+If the default Pod security policy on your cluster is not restrictive then this step is not needed.
+If the default is restrictive, please create a new namespace with either a predefined PodSecurityPolicy `ibm-anyuid-hostpath-psp`:

 * Predefined PodSecurityPolicy name: [`ibm-anyuid-hostpath-psp`](https://ibm.biz/cpkspec-psp)

+Alternatively, you can have your cluster administrator setup a custom PodSecurityPolicy for you using the below definition:

 * Custom PodSecurityPolicy definition:

     ```